hutgib2/challenge-4-quiz/README.md

 ## Description

-Challenge 4 Code Quiz is a web application that was created to help students test their coding knowledge and improve their coding skills.
-The application was built from scratch using JavaScript and incorporates a range of functional buttons and uses data structures to store high scores.
+Challenge 4 Code Quiz is a web application to help me understand coding and improve my coding skills.
+The application was built from scratch using JavaScript and uses a range of functional buttons and uses data structures to store high scores.

 ## Learning Objectives